United California Bank burglary: Trial and witness tampering

 Earl Dawson, who assisted the police and testified against the gang, was offered money by his brother Harold Dawson to influence his testimony.
 Earl Dawson was placed in the witness protection program as was Charles Broeckel, who testified against his co-conspirators in exchange for immunity from prosecution.

 In popular culture

+The 2000 book, Robbing Banks: An American History, 1831-1999, dedicates a section to Amil Dinsio leading his crew on the United California Bank burglary.
+Amil Dinsio's book, Inside The Vault, was self-published in 2014 with the assistance of his daughter.
+The 2006 book Superthief: A Master Burglar, the Mafia, and the Great California Bank Heist, focuses on Dinsio crew member Phil Christopher's knowledge of alarm systems and his role in the planning and execution of the burglary.

 Accounts of the burglary and investigation have been shown on truTV and Investigation Discovery.
-Dinsio’s book, Inside The Vault, was self-published in 2014 with the assistance of his daughter.
-The 2012 movie Superthief discussed Christopher's knowledge of alarm systems and his role in the planning and execution of the burglary.
-The incident is used as the basis of the 2019 movie Finding Steve McQueen.
-‘All the President’s Money,’ the 2021 premiere of NBC’s Super Heists, featured the United California burglary, with Dinsio recounting his story that the bank was targeted to recoup contributions from Jimmy Hoffa to the 1972 Nixon campaign by stealing a slush fund.
+The incident is used as the basis of the 2019 feature film Finding Steve McQueen, focusing on Harry Barber, Dinsio's nephew and crew member.
+The 2021 documentary film Superthief, focuses on Christopher.
+‘All the President’s Money,’ the 2021 premiere of NBC's Super Heists, featured the United California burglary, with Amil Dinsio recounting his story that the bank was targeted to recoup contributions from Jimmy Hoffa to the 1972 Nixon campaign by stealing a slush fund.
 Dinsio was portrayed by Bill Allen, and FBI agent Frank Calley was portrayed by Shawn Hatfield.